uvarc/rc-website/content/post/2026-may-maintenance.md

 - [Amber] `amber` and `ambertools` will become distinct modules.
 - [Berkeley DB] `berkeley_db` will be renamed to `db`.
 - [Boost] Starting from version 1.88.0, the MPI-enabled module name will be `boost.mpi`.
 The non-MPI module name will be `boost`.
+- [CUDA] Modules that depend on CUDA 12.x will be consolidated to 12.8.0. `cuda/12.2.2, 12.4.1` will be removed.
+If you built your own CUDA code with these versions, check if they run fine under 12.8.0.
+You may not need to rebuild.
 - [SRA Toolkit] `sratoolkit` will be renamed to `sra-toolkit`.
 - [wigToBigWig/Kent Tools] `wigtobigwig` will be absorbed into `kent-tools/487`.
 Note the change in the version format of the latter.